The 3 TU

 TU Wien is the largest of the 3 TU Austria-Universities.

-Graz University of Technology is the oldest among the 3 universities.
+TU Graz is the oldest among the 3 universities.

-Montanuniversitaet Leoben (MUL) is the most specialized of the 3 universities.
+Montanuniversität Leoben is the most specialized of the 3 universities.

 The work of the Montanuniversität has been characterised by research, researchled teaching and collaboration with business from the very beginning.
 Although this initially focused on the disciplines of mining and metallurgy when it was established, the Montanuniversität has undergone significant expansion since the middle of the 20th century.
 As a result, the university then developed further from its core areas along the value chain which extends from geology, raw material resources and energy resources to mining and tunnelling, metallurgy, highperformance materials, and machine construction to process technology, environmental technology and recycling.
 By extending the departments for environmental technology and recycling, the raw materials cycle was closed so that now it is more apt to speak of a value cycle in the sense of a circular economy rather than of a value chain.
 Industrial energy technology, industrial logistics, and industrial data science round off the portfolio as crosssectional competencies.
 As a result of the development of the research and teaching programme along this value-added cycle, the Montanuniversität succeeded in developing a distinct profile, nationally and internationally, and in establishing a unique position.
 Even when compared internationally, there are few locations which can boast a similar range of skills.
 With its unique profile, the Montanuniversität covers all components of circular economy, and the benefits of synergies can be yielded optimally within the research area.
 The key motto is thus “Where research becomes the future”.